shaurya25bce11237-glitch/College-and-scholarship-eligibility-checker/README.md

+#College and Scholarship Eligibility Checker

+Project Title - Colleges and Scholarship Eligibility Checker Name - Shaurya Gupta
+Registration Number - 25BCE11237
+Branch - CSE Core
+Email - shaurya.25bce11237@vitbhopal.ac.in
+Programming Language - Python

+* Project Structure
+-README.txt # Project documentation
+-main.py # Main project file
+-project_report.pdf # Detailed project report
-# College-and-scholarship-eligibility-checker
+-screenshots/ # Program screenshots
+-main_menu.png
+-college_check.png
+-scholarship_check.png

+* Project Overview

-A simple Python project that helps user to check whether they are eligible for va0rious colleges and government scholarships based on their academic scores and personal information.
-This project helps students find their suitable scholarships that they might not even be aware of, this project helps student prepare for their future ahead.
+A simple Python project that helps user ( primarily high school students ) to check whether they are eligible for various colleges and government scholarships based on their academic scores and personal information.

+* Problem Solving

+This project addresses the problem of students struggling to find which colleges and scholarships they qualify for,
+	This project helps students find their suitable scholarships that they might not even be aware of, this project helps save time and helps student prepare for their future ahead.

+* Features

+There are two key features in this project

+  First is the College Eligibility Check: it verifies eligibility for various colleges based on:
+- Class 10 percentage
+- Class 12 percentage
+- JEE Percentile Score
+- Age

+	Second one is the Scholarship Eligibility Check:
+It Checks qualification for various government schemes and scholarships based on:
+- Academic performance
+- Family Income
+- Gender
+- Sports Achievements

+* Tools Used
+- PyCharm -- For Python Coding

+* Concepts Applied
+- Dictionaries to store data
+- Conditional statements
+- Loops and iterations

+* Conclusion
+College and Scholarship Eligibility Checker is a very simple Python Project it is made without using external libraries, OOP, APIs.